mauricekammermann/Abnormal-Returns-in-the-Danish-Stock-Market-With-Momentum-Strategies/README.md

     │
     ├── notebook                     <- Juptyer Notebook for interactive results.
     ├── reports                      <- Generated analysis as PDF, LaTeX, etc.
-    │   ├── report                   <- Final report as PDF and LaTex.
+    │   ├── report                   <- Final report as PDF and LaTeX.
     │   ├── presentation             <- Final presentation as PDF and LaTex.
     │   └── figures                  <- Generated graphics, plots and figures used in reporting.
     │